behnamasadi/OpenCVProjects/docs/colmap.md

     --input_path2 /path/to/sub-model2 \
     --output_path /path/to/merged-model
 ```

+The two folders should contain the output of the reconstruction process, i.e., either the `cameras.bin, images.bin, points3D.bin `files or the `cameras.txt, images.txt, points3D.txt` files.

 To improve the quality of the alignment between the two sub-models, it is recommended to run another global bundle adjustment after the merge:

 ```